rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

   * generate a PowerShell script with *sqlcmd* to apply modified scripts and stage them in GIT on success
 * **Example**: `replace -t ext_{1}__{2} -g C:\migration-repo\cross-db-read-grep-4v.txt`

+`replace` command can be run from any working directory with `config.json`.
+It only updates files in subfolders relative to the grep file.

 #### Substitution group examples:

 * cross-DB read: `ext_{1}__{2}` -> *ext_RemoteDbName__RemoteTableName*